 If HMRC stops your payments, you can only make a new claim for tax credits if you get the severe disability premium or got it in the past month and are still eligible for it.

 You may be able to apply for either of the following instead:

-- Universal Credit, if you‘re under State Pension age (or your partner is)
+- Universal Credit, if you are under State Pension age (or your partner is)

 - Pension Credit, if you (and your partner) are over State Pension age

 How to renew

-HMRC will tell you how much you’ll get within 8 weeks of receiving your renewal.
+HMRC will tell you how much you will get within eight weeks of receiving your renewal.

 What you need

 - your renewal pack - if you did not get your renewal pack, contact HMRC

 your National Insurance number

 - details about any changes to your circumstances

 - you and your partner’s total income for the last tax year (6 April to 5 April)

 the 15-digit renewals reference number on your renewal pack - if you are renewing by phone